-You've probably noticed it.
-The em-dashes.
-The "Let's dive into…" The exhausting symmetry of "It's not just X — it's Y." The lists of three.
-The closing paragraph that pivots to a forward-looking platitude.
+You probably noticed it.
+The em-dashes everywhere.
+The way every essay opens with "Let's dive into..."
+That exhausting symmetry of "It's not just X, it's Y." Lists of three, lists of three, lists of three.
+The closing paragraph that pivots gently to a forward-looking platitude.
 Once you see the texture, you can't unsee it.
-Within a year, anyone who reads a lot of writing on the internet will be able to identify ChatGPT prose at fifty paces.
+Within a year anyone reading a lot of writing online will pick out ChatGPT prose at fifty paces.

-The question is why.
-The model is trained on the entire literary corpus of the internet — Hemingway, Didion, Baldwin, James Baldwin, Fran Lebowitz, every great essayist who ever lived.
+So why?
+The model trained on the entire literary corpus of the internet.
+Hemingway, Didion, Baldwin, Lebowitz, every great essayist who ever lived.
 It has access to every voice.
 So why does it always reach for the same one?

 BECAUSE GENERIC IS THE SAFEST BET

 Large language models work by predicting the most statistically likely next word given the words before it.
-That's the entire mechanism.
-They're not generating writing the way a writer generates writing — by reaching for the right word, the surprising image, the specific verb.
-They're generating writing by averaging the response patterns that have most reliably appeared after similar inputs in their training data.
+That's the whole mechanism.
+It's not generating writing the way writers generate writing.
+It's not reaching for the right word, the surprising image, the specific verb.
+It's averaging the response patterns that most reliably appeared after similar inputs in the training data.

-"Most likely" is, by definition, the middle of the distribution.
-It is the safest, most predictable, most consensus-validated next word.
-When the model is asked to write about marketing, it produces the writing that statistically most resembles writing about marketing.
-Which means it produces the writing that most resembles the average of every marketing blog post ever written.
+"Most likely" is by definition the middle of the distribution.
+It's the safest, most predictable, most consensus-validated next word.
+When the model is asked to write about marketing, it produces writing that statistically most resembles writing about marketing.
+Which means it produces writing that most resembles the average of every marketing blog post ever written.

 This isn't a bug.
-This is the design.
+It's the design.
 The model is doing exactly what it was built to do.
-It's just that what it was built to do — produce the most plausible response — is structurally the opposite of what good writing requires.
+The thing it was built to do, producing the most plausible response, is structurally the opposite of what good writing requires.

 THEN HUMAN FEEDBACK MAKES IT WORSE

 After the base model is trained, it gets fine-tuned through a process called reinforcement learning from human feedback.
-Workers rate outputs as better or worse, and the model learns to produce outputs that rate well.
-The intent is to make the AI helpful, harmless, and honest.
+Workers rate outputs as better or worse.
+The model learns to produce outputs that rate well.
+The intent is to make the AI helpful, harmless, honest.

-The unintended consequence is that the model learns to produce outputs that are pleasing to a wide pool of human raters.
-Pleasing to a wide pool means inoffensive, balanced, hedged, structured, polite.
-It means avoiding strong claims that some raters might disagree with.
-It means defaulting to the kind of cautious, both-sides, mildly-helpful tone that nobody loves but nobody can quite object to.
+The unintended consequence: the model learns to produce outputs that please a wide pool of human raters.
+Pleasing a wide pool means inoffensive.
+Balanced.
+Hedged.
+Structured.
+Polite.
+Avoiding strong claims that some raters might disagree with.
+Defaulting to that cautious both-sides mildly-helpful tone nobody loves but nobody can object to.

 THE WRITER'S TRICK NEVER FIRES